The central institution of the EMU is the European Central Bank (ECB).

 No lender of last resort

-Printing money or ‘overdraft credit’ facilities are strictly prohibited in the Treaties, an interpretation that led to an intervention by the German Constitutional Court in the aftermath of the euro crisis.
+Printing money or ‘overdraft credit’ facilities are strictly prohibited in the Treaties.
+This is an interpretation that led to an intervention by the German Constitutional Court in the aftermath of the euro crisis.

-The policy of outright monetary transactions (OMT), aimed at resolving the sovereign debt crisis was interpreted by elite opinion, in Germany, as ‘printing money’.
+The policy of outright monetary transactions (OMT), aimed at resolving the sovereign debt crisis was interpreted in Germany, as ‘printing money’.
 It was considered ‘fiscal’ policy.

-The language of the Treaties make the ECB tougher on inflation and more independent than the Bundesbank.
+The language of the Treaties make the ECB tougher on inflation and more independent than the Bundesbank, and any central bank in the world.

 For example, a government majority in the German parliament can change Bundesbank statues.
-This is not the case with the ECB, where any change requires unanimity among all 28 EU member states.
+This is not the case with the ECB, where any change requires treaty changes, and unanimity among all 28 EU member states.

-The implication of having no lender of last resort is that countries issue debt in a foreign currency.
+In 2008/2009, the implication of not having a lender of last resort is meant that countries faced with a financial crisis were effectively issue debt in a foreign currency.

 Why did the German model prevail?